patmach/WebAppForMORecSys/Documentation/Documentation.md

 ##### MetricVariant

-Represent variant of the metric used in recommender system based on which the score of the objective would be computed.
+Represents variant of the metric used in recommender system based on which the score of the objective would be computed.